smartcontractkit/functions-toolkit/README.md

 Install Node.js version `18.18.0` or higher _and_ Deno version `1.36.0` or higher.

+Starting from ABOVE 0.3.2, Anvil is required to run local tests.
+A `Makefile` is included to automate the installation and build process.
+Simply run `make install` to install Anvil and all npm packages.

 Chainlink Functions requires signing a terms of service agreement before creating a billing subscription.
 See this [getting started](https://docs.chain.link/chainlink-functions/getting-started) section in the docs.

 ## Functions Billing Subscription Management